deege/deegeu-quizzer/README.md

 # deegeu-quizzer
 A simple micro service that returns trivia questions.
+This respository is the source code for the Trivia Question microservice playlist on DeegeU.com and [YouTube](https://www.youtube.com/playlist?list=PLZlGOBonMjFVQJgpSUv-sBi1p4Zhb10cz).

 You can find more programming videos on [the DeegeU channel](http://www.deegeu.com/subscribe)